 Cute, loving and spunky, the bull terrier is a wonderful family companion who rarely barks or causes much of a commotion.
 They want nothing more than to spend time with their family, and they do not tolerate being left alone for long periods of time.
 When left to entertain themselves, bull terriers frequently opt to chew on anything they can get their mouth on.

 Bull terriers are people-oriented dogs, who play wonderfully with older children (their exuberance necessitates supervision with young children) and make friends with everyone they meet.
 They usually get along well with other dogs, although proper socialization is important from a young age.

-Bull terriers are headstrong and a bit tricky to train, so they aren’t ideal for first-time owners.
+Bull terriers (and bull terrier mixes, in many cases) are headstrong and a bit tricky to train, so they aren’t ideal for first-time owners.

 No matter what breed you have or how loud your dog tends to be, you’ll probably want to do everything you can to keep your dog as quiet as possible – at least while you are inside.
 It is important to realize that dogs make noise in a number of ways besides barking.
 Their nails clatter across the floor, their tails smack into things, and they squeak their toys.

 These types of things aren’t as loud as barking, but they can still be quite problematic for families with young children (or any light sleepers, really) or those who live in apartments.